LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ### Step 2: Provide your email credentials to setup your email

 **Prerequisites to setting up your email**

-Email account settings: Email address must be configured as below:
+Email address must be configured as below:
 - IMAP must be enabled.
 - Multi factor authentication must be disabled.
 “Less secure apps” must be enabled for Gmail accounts.
 - Standard IMAP settings: IMAP, port 993, SSL enabled.